Sunday, October 06, 2024

 I like Joss Stone, as a person and a singer.
 I think Van likes working with her as well.
 I remember them singing Wild Honey together one sunny evening at Glastonbury Abbey a few years ago.
 She sings Someone Like You with Van here.
 I’m not that keen on what they have done to The Beauty Of The Days Gone By.
 On the Down The Road album it was a bittersweet wistful song of nostalgia, here it has a Las Vegas jazz lounge swing treatment.
 By contrast the next track The Masters Eyes I think is magnificent.
 (I have shared it below, so you can judge for yourselves) To me what makes it so outstanding is the celestial backing vocals of Larry Batiste, Nona Brown, and Omega Rae Brooks.
 Also, Van’s vocals, he sings it like he means it, unlike on some other tracks.
 Paul Moran is responsible for So Complicated and Choppin’ Wood, neither of which are favourite songs of mine.
 To my ears So Complicated is a bit like Broken Record.
 I know Choppin’ Wood means a lot to Van because its about his father, but this version doesn’t improve on the original for me.
 You Gotta Make It Through The World is Van’s ‘survival’ song from A Period Of Transition but is one of his lesser songs in my humble opinion.

-The album ends on a happy high note with Van being joined for two songs By Willie Nelson and his legendary Martin acoustic guitar Trigger.
+The album ends on a happy high note with Van being joined for two songs by Willie Nelson and his legendary Martin acoustic guitar Trigger.
 Willie effortlessly breathes new life into What’s Wrong With This Picture and Steal My Heart Away.
 Willie has such a rich distinctive voice that he can make anything sound great.
 I was pleased to see that Jay Berliner turns up for these songs, also Lukas Nelson, Tony Fitzgibbon on fiddle.
 Bobby Terry steel guitar, and Mickey Raphael on harmonica.
 In summary, I think this for me is a mixed album with some lesser tracks, but also some excellent ones with So Quiet In Here and The Masters Eyes sounding especially great.
 It is all down to personal taste, some people like the big band sound and others like a more acoustic folkier sound.
 I like it when Van the alchemist mixes up several genres of music into something that he makes uniquely his own, and I’d like to hear an album of new original songs by Van, but I don’t know if that will happen.
 One thing is for sure, Van’s voice is still as good as ever.
 Cheers.

 No comments: